DXHeroes/knowledge-base-content/problems/low-bus-factor.md

 This increases team spirit, improves knowledge dispersion and improves the bus factor since more people will be aware of what others are doing / have done.

 Ask your rockstar(s) to pair up for at least 30 minutes a day with one other person in the team.
-During that time, the less experienced person will do most of the hands on work.
+During that time, the less experienced person will do most of the hands-on work.

 ### Simplify